Scaless/enumbra/README.md

 They're flags, kind of?
 They're an *enumeration*, yet not *enumerable*?
 They are widely used as bit flags but there are few built-in resources for safely using them as such.

 The name also just sounds cool.
-This is where I'd put the cool logo ... if I had one.

 ![umbra](https://www.nasa.gov/sites/default/files/umbra-penumbra.jpg)
 [Source: NASA.gov](https://www.nasa.gov/audience/forstudents/k-4/stories/umbra-and-penumbra)